NachtRaveVL/Simple-Hydroponics-Arduino/README.md

 Few have seen the value in putting to use the heaps of old, cheap, slow Arduinos that we all have laying around doing absolutely nothing.
 But as time has passed, the prices of MCUs have sharply risen.
 Add in a global chip manufacturing crisis, a pandemic, massive inflation, food shortages, etc., it then becomes a little more apparent that it's overkill to use a costly RasPi to turn a bunch of relays on and off.

 For devices at scale in today's world, a cheap, readily available, reliable MCU can meet these new challenges.
 You don't need the shiny fast red sports car version when you're turning on and off switches.
-Be it Arduino, ESP32, RasPico, or others, cheaper MCUs have exploded in popularity, and rightfully so.
+Be it Arduino, ESP32, RasPi Pico, or others, cheaper MCUs have exploded in popularity, and rightfully so.
 This project aims to take advantage of these while keeping costs down so that everyone can more easily access hydroponics.

 ## Controller Setup